jelizaga/install_plus/README.md

 #### Installation order

 `instally` installs packages from `package.json` sequentially, from the top to the bottom of the file, so the order of package installation is up to the user.

-* 👉 *Protip:* Install dependencies before the packages that depend on them.
+* 👉 *Protip:* Remember to install dependencies before the packages that depend on them.
 * 👉 *Protip:* Using [grouping](#grouping-packages), you can bundle packages
-  with their dependencies.
+  together with their dependencies.

 ## 🎨 Configuration